Washington state teachers, child care workers can now get COVID-19 vaccines, Gov. Inslee says

 “… Educators and licensed child care workers can schedule with providers right away,” Inslee said in a statement.

-President Joe Biden on Tuesday had directed governors to open access to educators and child care workers.
+President Joe Biden earlier on Tuesday directed governors to open access to educators working with students from pre-K age through grade 12, school support staff and child care workers.
 He also announced that federal supply of vaccines would expand, with doses available to all adult Americans by the end of May.

 The presidential announcement promises to accelerate the pace of Washington state’s vaccine rollout — which of late, has been constrained primarily laggard federal supply of doses.
 It could also help open schools more quickly.
-But the decision also shifts state vaccination priorities and leaves some workers among the most at risk watching as educators jump ahead in line.
+But the decision also shifts state vaccination priorities and leaves some workers among the most at risk watching as educators jump ahead in line to join seniors in striving for vaccine.

 “We will continue the current state plans and goals to focus on those most at risk, including older adults and those facing the greatest equity gaps,” Inslee said, adding that he would soon announce when vaccine priority would open to include those who work in grocery stores, farmworkers, food processors, bus drivers and corrections workers.